Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.token.v1.QueryBurnedResponse"></a>
+<a name="lbm.token.v1.QueryBurntResponse"></a>

-### QueryBurnedResponse
+### QueryBurntResponse
-QueryBurnedResponse is the response type for the Query/Burned RPC method
+QueryBurntResponse is the response type for the Query/Burnt RPC method

 | Field | Type | Label | Description |